Robust $d$-wave altermagnetism in $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family

-\textbf{Discussion and Conclusion.---} We also investigate the electronic structures and magnetic properties of $\mathrm{RbCr_2Se_2O}$-family compounds-$\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te)-to verify the generality of the above results.
+\textbf{Discussion and Conclusion.---} We also investigate the electronic structures and magnetic properties of the entire $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family to verify the generality of the above results.
 First, the dependence of the lattice parameters $a$ and $c$ on X and Y are presented in FIG.S5\cite{bc}.
 It is found that $a$ shows little variation with X and Y, whereas $c$ is mainly determined by Y and then by X. Specifically, all compounds with Y=Te have larger $c$ than those with Y=S or Se, and $c$ increases gradually as X changes from K to Rb to Cs.
 This trend is also consistent with that observed in $\mathrm{KV_2Se_2O}$, $\mathrm{Rb_{1-\delta}V_2Te_2O}$ and $\mathrm{Cs_{1-\delta}V_2Te_2O}$\cite{ex51}.
 For these nine compounds, with the C-type configuration as the reference, the energies of the F-type, A-type and G-type phases as a function of $U$ are plotted in \autoref{e} (a, b, c).
 In all cases, the energies of F-type and A-type are considerably higher than that of C-type, and the G-type exhibits a distinct energy difference from C-type.
-The energy difference between G-type and C-type decreases from K to Rb to Cs with fixed S or Se or Te atom.
+The energy difference between the G-type and C-type magnetic configurations decreases gradually from K to Rb to Cs, when the chalcogen atom (S, Se, Te) is fixed.
+This phenomenon can be attributed to the gradual increase of lattice parameter $c$ (see FIG.S5\cite{bc}), which weakens the interlayer interaction and thereby facilitates the reversal of the $\mathrm{N\acute{e}el}$ vector in a single layer $\mathrm{Cr_2Y_2O}$.
 The global band structures of the nine compounds with C-type ground-state magnetic configuration are displayed in \autoref{f} by using GGA, and those calculated using the GGA+$U$ ($U$=3.00 eV) are also plotted in FIG.S6\cite{bc}.
 For all cases, they exhibit highly similar band features, showing $d$-wave spin-splitting symmetry.
+Compared with V-based materials, Cr-based compounds exhibit highly analogous band structures.
+The primary distinction lies in that each magnetic unit cell of Cr-based systems contains four additional electrons, which raises the Fermi level upward within the conduction band.
 In all cases, the total magnetic moments as a function of uniaxial strain $a/a_0$ are plotted in \autoref{e} (d).
 The total magnetic moments of all systems exhibit identical strain dependence, and uniaxial strain can induce a sizable magnetic moment in every case, which is favorable for experimental determination.